Parentheses

 Share

 Hi!
 Got an English text and want to see how to pronounce it?
-This online converter of English text to IPA phonetic transcription will translate your English text into its phonetic transcription using the International Phonetic Alphabet.
+This online converter of English text to IPA phonetic transcription will translate your English text into its phonetic (“phonemic” in linguistic terms) transcription using the International Phonetic Alphabet.
 Paste or type your English text in the text field above and click “Show transcription” button (or use [Ctrl+Enter] shortcut from the text input area).

 Features: